dmmagdal/TF_SRGAN/README.md

 4) A 500 epoch run with the training loop in train.py.
 This training loop included the following loss functions for the generator: Vgg-MSE (aka content loss), weighted BCE from discriminator (perceptual loss), and raw MSE between the high resolution and generated images.
 This iteration, while capturing more details, was considered not as good because the outcome looked smudged compared to the previous run on the list.

 5) A 100 epoch run with the training loop in srgan.py.
 Not a very good output.
+Would use the training loop defined in train.py.